3 Health Concerns That Truck Drivers Need To Know About

 Natural ways drivers can prevent high blood pressure:

-- Walk for at least 30 minutes a day.
+- Get your heart rate up by walking for at least 30 minutes a day.
 Try to get out of your truck at least once and walk around.
-It will help get your heart rate up and even reduce stress.

 - Reduce alcohol intake as much as possible.
 More than one drink per day can increase your risk for hypertension.

 - Cut your sodium intake.
 Try to avoid processed foods when possible.
-It’s hard while on the road to eat a diet that includes fresh vegetables and unprocessed foods.
-But even substituting one healthy meal a day can make a difference.
+Even substituting one healthy meal a day can make a difference.

 - Manage stress effectively.
 When you’re stressed, it causes your body to be in a constant “fight or flight” state.
-The fight-or-flight response is necessary in life threatening situations because it causes your body to produce adrenaline, speed up the heart rate, and constrict blood vessels.
-However, it’s not meant to be a prolonged condition.
-If you have stressful things in your life, do what you can to process them rationally.
+This physiologic response causes our bodies to produce adrenaline, speed up the heart, and constrict blood vessels.
+It’s not meant to be a prolonged condition.
+If you have , Do what you can to rationally process the stressful things in your life.
 Talk to someone about them and seek any help you may need.